Department of English

 Program Coordinator: Dr. Samina Najmi (email)

-Visit the University Registrar website and click on "Forms."
+Visit the University Registrar website and click on "Student Records."

 Download and fill out the form needed.
 Then, make an appointment and take your form to the appropriate professor listed on the advising page.